DoorDash shows surge in revenue growth, profitable quarter in IPO filing

 In its IPO filing, DoorDash reported revenue of $1.92 billion for the first nine months of 2020, up more than three times from the same period a year earlier.
 The company reported a profit of $23 million for the first time in its history during the second quarter of 2020.

+DoorDash, however, said the sudden surge in business activity this year had revealed “material weakness” in its financial reporting, such as inadequate accounting processes and lack of technical expertise.

+In response the company said it is hiring additional accounting, engineering and business intelligence personnel, as well as conducting a review.

-The startup currently has about $1.6 billion of cash and a $300 million credit facility, that will rise to $400 million after the IPO.
+The startup currently has about $1.6 billion of cash and a $300 million credit facility, that will increase to $400 million after the IPO.

 DoorDash’s move to go public also comes after voters in trend-setting California backed a ballot proposal by Uber and its allies that cemented the status of app-based food delivery and ride-hail drivers as independent contractors and not employees.